Latias94/ysera/README.md

-# Eureka Engine
+# Ysera Engine

-Eureka Engine, a scratch engine for learning purpose.
+Ysera Engine, a scratch engine for learning purpose.

 This engine is mainly for self-learning to build game engine, it also highlights the focus on graphics rendering and add a touch of creativity.